 6th Amendment Rights

-The 6th Amendment was ratified on December 15, 1791 as part of the Bill of Rights.
-The 6th Amendment concerns the rights of anyone accused of a criminal offense.
+The Sixth Amendment protects the rights of people accused of crimes.
+It was ratified on December 15, 1791, as part of the Bill of Rights.

-It states that any accused person has the right to a lawyer to act on their behalf, has the right to an early trial, and the right that the trial should be held in public with a jury and witnesses.
+It states that any accused person has the right to a lawyer to act on their behalf, the right to a speedy and public trial, and the right to a trial by an impartial jury with the ability to confront witnesses.

 6th Amendment Right to an Impartial Jury